Roakz/myCitySubscription/README.md

 When walking the streets of Brisbane City - where I live - I often see people sleeping rough.
 It's not an uncommon sight to see.
 We also have some pretty amazing not-for-profit  organizations doing what they can to provide support to people who don't share the luxury of roofs over their heads, or a warm bed to sleep in at night.

-For example, Orange Sky, an organization that provides a laundry services for people doing it rough; and Beddown provide temporary sleeping arrangements to give people a rest from a tougher environment.
+For example, Orange Sky is an organization that provides a laundry services for people doing it rough; and Beddown who provide temporary sleeping arrangements to give people a rest from a tougher environment.

 We also have the Big Issue which is a fantastic service giving people who are sleeping rough an opportunity to distribute a magazine in return for some profit.